ftiago98/ftiago98/README.md

 - 👋 Hi, I’m Tiago
-- 👀 I am a student and I develop small projects in my free time
+- 👀 I am a student and I develop small projects in my spare time
-- 🌱 I’m currently learning Python and NodeJS
+- 🌱 I’m currently learning Java and Spring
 - 📫 You can reach me at t.fernandes98@hotmail.com

 bauteillisten-sortierer